-Here's our comprehensive guide to this agent.
+Here's our comprehensive guide to playing as Breach in Valorant.

-Is Breach good in Valorant?
+Is Breach Good in Valorant?

-Is Breach good for beginners?
+Is Breach Good for Beginners?

 How To Play As Breach — Abilities & Skills

-FLASHPOINT (Q) - Breach equips a blinding charge.
+Flashpoint - Breach equips a blinding charge.
 This charge can be used through walls and it will flash the players hiding behind the wall.

-AFTERSHOCK (C) - Breach equips a fusion charge.
+Aftershock - Breach equips a fusion charge.
 Firing the charge sets a slow-acting burst through the wall.
 The burst does lethal damage to anyone caught in its area.
 However, players can always escape the blast radius by moving away.

-FAULT LINE (E) - Breach equips a seismic blast.
+Fault Line - Breach equips a seismic blast.
 Players can hold the fire button to increase the distance.
 Releasing the button will set off the quake, concussing all players in its zone.

-ROLLING THUNDER (X) - Breach equips a massive seismic charge.
+Ultimate: Rolling Thunder - Breach equips a massive seismic charge.
 Players can fire to send a cascading quake through all terrain in a large cone.
 The quake concusses and knocks up anyone caught in its line.

-Breach Best Weapons
+Breach's Best Weapons

-The best weapons for any Agent will depend on their playstyle.
-So if you're aggressively pushing sites for entry then these weapons will be the best choice.
+The best weapons for any Agent will depend on their play style.
+So if you're aggressively pushing sites for entry, then these weapons will be the best choice.

 Breach embodies the classic flash-and-dash mechanics from FPS shooters, and that is where his strength lies.
-He received a small buff that will increase the area affected by his abilities.
-While this may not sound as impactful on paper, it is quite an improvement in-game.

 The main idea with Breach in the team is to surprise your enemies with a barrage of flashes, and push them back to gain site control.
-Once the site is yours, you can setup at specific spots and keep flashing/concussing to stop the Retake.
+Once the site is yours, you can set up at specific spots and keep flashing/concussing to stop the Retake.

 The key tip here is to follow up those flashes and concusses with peeks.
 The utility goes to waste unless you are peeking the opponent with a teammate.
 This mechanic is quite strong on attack, and incredibly rewarding on defending rounds.